felix-chin/kickster/README.md

 ## What I Learned

-My biggest take away from this project was finally becoming comfortable with using media queries and Bootstrap 4 to create a mobile responsive website, designing with a mobile first approach.
+My biggest take away from this project was finally becoming comfortable with using media queries and Bootstrap 4 to create a mobile responsive website.
+I built this project for mobile first and then scaled the application to work with higher resolutions.